Rajpratik71/linux-manPages/foo2qpdl.md

        foo2qpdl [options] <pksmraw-file >qpdl-file

 DESCRIPTION
-       foo2qpdl converts Ghostscript pbmraw, bitcmyk, or pksmraw output  for‐ mats  to  monochrome  or  color  QPDL streams, for driving the Samsung CLP-300,  CLX-2160,  CLP-600,  CLX-3160,  CLP-610  CLP-620,   CLP-360, CLP-365, and the Xerox Phaser 6110 QPDL printers.
+       foo2qpdl  converts  Ghostscript  pbmraw, bitcmyk, or pksmraw output formats to monochrome or color QPDL streams, for driving the Samsung CLP-300, CLX-2160, CLP-600, CLX-3160, CLP-610 CLP-620, CLP-360, CLP-365, and the Xerox Phaser 6110 QPDL printers.

 COMMAND LINE OPTIONS
    Normal Options
        These are the options used to select the parameters of a print job that are usually controlled on a per job basis.

        -c     Force color mode if autodetect doesn't work.